WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 ### Working out if the player has lost

 If the player has *lost* then the body hanging on the gallows is complete.
 How many wrong guesses does this take?
-We could test the variable which holds the number of wrong guesses to find out if the player has lost using:
+We could test the variable which holds the number of wrong guesses to find out if the player has lost:

 ```python
   if num_wrong_guesses == ?: